streamich/jskernel/README.md

 > Create a [Node.js standard library](https://github.com/nodejs/node/tree/master/lib) that would be able to run in *kernel space* (or *user space*).

-So, here is how to achieve that:
+So, here is how to achieve it:

  1. Write everything in JavaScript (or TypeScript), no C/C++ bindings.
  2. No dependencies, only the `syscall` function, syscalls executed directly from JavaScript.

-This way we can re-create Node.js standard library whose only dependency will be [system call function](https://en.wikipedia.org/wiki/System_call).
+This way we can re-create Node.js standard library whose only dependency will be the [system call function](https://en.wikipedia.org/wiki/System_call).
 We would remove all native dependencies from Node.js, including Node.js itself, `libuv`, `libc` and even V8.